OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-prior-to-octopus-3.4/index.md

 :::

-The solutions above would work well for a few dozen customers, and with some effort, be made to work for many more using theÂ [REST API](/docs/home/api-and-integration/octopus-rest-api.md)Â andÂ [Octo.exe](/docs/home/api-and-integration/octo.exe-command-line.md).
+The solutions above would work well for a few dozen customers, and with some effort, be made to work for many more using the [REST API](/docs/home/api-and-integration/octopus-rest-api.md) and [Octo.exe](/docs/home/api-and-integration/octo.exe-command-line.md).

 ## Consider architectural changes